Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 • Configure a maintenance window for your primary instance to control when disruptive updates can occur.

-• Configure the storage on the instance to have at least 20% available space to accommodate any critical database maintenance operations that Cloud SQL might perform.
+• Configure the storage on the instance so that you have at least 20% available space to accommodate any critical database maintenance operations that Cloud SQL might perform.
 To receive an alert if available disk space gets lower than 20%, create a metrics-based alerting policy for the disk utilization metric.

 Don't start an administrative operation before the previous operation has completed.